techcentaur/Flocking-Simulation/README.md

 	http-server -c-1

 	```
+## Points of Improvement

+- The 3D sky can be made much better with clouds (as a shader program).
+It is looking dull with a single color, I found this [repo](https://github.com/mattatz/THREE.Cloud) of clouds, give it a view.

+- Bird's shapes are very basic, it can be made more realistic if [Blender](https://www.blender.org/) is used to export 3D bird-object to JSON, which then can be used as a material in `Three.BirdGeometry`.

+- Actual predator can be introduced, for simulation of falcon attack in a starling murmuration.
+I tried making it with **mouse pointer**, but due to the 3D camera textures, it is unintuitive to guess the proper algorithm, although mine works when birds are close to moving mouse but I am uncertain about its usage.

 ## Thanks to
 - Thanks for the [three.js](https://github.com/mrdoob/three.js/) Javascript 3D library and the examples.

 - This [project](https://github.com/OwenMcNaughton/Boids.js) by OwenMcNaughton for camera, scene, and 3D-viewpoint support.